Finland–United States relations: Resident diplomatic missions

-Embassy of Finland in Washington, D.C.

 Public opinion

 According to the Meridian International Center and Gallup's U.S.-Global Leadership Project, as of 2012, 48% of Finnish people approved of U.S. leadership, with 34% disapproving and 18% uncertain.

 Arctic relations

 Finland–United States relations on Arctic issues are strong.
 Addressing these issues is normally done through the Arctic Council, as both countries believe it to be the leading way of cooperation on Arctic issues.

 At the 2024 NATO summit, on 11 July 2024, it was decided that the United States, Canada and Finland are to form the ICE Pact, in which Finland will serve as the majority builder of icebreaker vessels.

 In October 2025, Alexander Stubb and Donald Trump sign a memorandum of understanding about "icebreaker cooperation".